Prince Wolf: Norway

 In a tale collected from teller Olav Eivindsson Austad in Setesdal with the title The Tale about the Wolf, a couple has a beautiful daughter.
 While they are at church, she leaves the house to fetch more firewood and is taken by a wolf to be his wife.
 Three years they live as husband and wife, and she bears him three children taken from her by the wolf.
 One day, the wolf consents to let her visit her parents, but to listen to her father, not her mother.
 The girl tells that by night he was a man, and her mother suggests the girl light a candle to better see him.
 That night, she lights the bedroom and see his true face: a handsome man, and a drop of tallow drops on his body.
 Feeling betrayed, he tells her he was under a curse and that he must leave.
 The wolf agrees to take the girl on his back as he departs on his journey.
 They pass by three big farms belonging to his three sisters (three old women), who are also taking care of their children.
 In each, the girl is warned by the wolf not to take anything their children may give her, but the sister-in-law insists she takes it: a cloth, a purse and self-cutting scissors.
 The girl gives the cloth and the purse to two people in need, who direct her to a mountain, where the wolf has gone to.
 Climbing the mountain, she meets a family of trolls and her husband (now in human form), and offers her services.
 The human girl agrees to do her chores if she can sleep by the wolf's side.
 Her first chore is to wash white wool into black.
 She goes to the stream, and a man appears with an offer to help.
 The human girl refuses, but she manages to wash the white wool black and the black wool white again.
 For two nights, the human girl tries to wake her husband up, but he remains fast asleep.
-On the third time, the human girl trades her scissor for one night and manages to talk to her husband.
+On the third time, the human girl trades her scissors for one night and manages to talk to her husband.
 They plan to get rid of the ogress by cutting off a barely strung bridge as soon as she walks on it.
 The human pair cuts off the rope's bridge and the ogress falls to her death.
 The girl and her husband marry and get their children.
+The tale was originally titled Soga om skrubben ("Story about the wolf"), and is classified in Ørnulf Hodne's The Types of the Norwegian Folktale as type 425.